-- the shares of Class B common stock will be issued at an offering price of \$20.49 per share, the last reported sale price of our Class B common stock on January 7, 2005; - 5,538,003 shares of Class B common stock to be issued as part of this offering resulting in gross offering proceeds totaling \$113.5 million; - referred stock to be issued as part of this offering resulting in gross offering proceeds totaling \$50.0 million.
-The shares of Class B common stock which could be issued upon the conversion of all shares of preferred stock have not been included as their effect would be anti-dilutive.
-Issuance costs for the offering were estimated at \$8.3 million
+- the shares of Class B common stock will be issued at an offering price of \$15.00 per share; - 5.9 million shares of Class B common stock to be issued as part of this offering resulting in gross offering proceeds totaling \$88.1 million; - referred stock to be issued as part of this offering resulting in gross offering proceeds totaling \$75.0 million.
+The 5.0 million shares of Class B common stock which could be issued upon the conversion of all shares of preferred stock has not been included as their effect would be anti-dilutive.
+Issuance costs for the offering were estimated at \$7.9 million.